oracle/weblogic-monitoring-exporter/CONTRIBUTING.md

 sublicensees are responsible for any modifications they make to the Submissions of others.*

 Copyright 2017, 2019, Oracle Corporation and/or its affiliates.
-All rights reserved.
 Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.